Links on Android Authority may earn us a commission. Learn more.

 Another high-end option: Acer Chromebook Spin 713

 Acer offers another high-end option with the Chromebook Spin 713, which did amazingly in our review.
-Though it’s heavy and has a muted style, it’s a capable device, making it one of the best Chromebook tablets around.
+Though it’s older, heavy, and has a muted style, it’s a capable device, making it one of the best Chromebook tablets around.
 Not to mention it’s very resistant and meets MIL-STD 810G for durability.

 Need more power?: These are the best gaming laptops